KeyanSong/431-2018/homework/Homework6/README.md

 # 431 Homework 6 Main Page

 Homework 6 is now due at noon on Friday 2018-11-09.
-It contains nine questions.
+It contains seven questions.
 Please be sure to answer them all.

 - Homework 6 [instructions are here](https://github.com/THOMASELOVE/431-2018/blob/master/homework/Homework6/431-2018-hw6.md).
 I revised this assignment on 2018-10-25.